nutritionfactsorg/daily-dozen-ios/Docs/LibraryNotes.md

     - `10.46.0`
     - `10.54.6` Used by DailyDozen 4.x for migration to SQLite via Swift Package Manager.

-_DailyDozen iOS v4.x switches the database from the 3rd Party RealmDB to the SQLite which is inherently provided and support by Apple across all Apple's operating systems.
-RealmDB was aquired by aquired competitor MongoDB.
-MongoDB is transitioning RealmDB to be a feature-limited community-support project._
+_DailyDozen iOS v4.x switches the database from the 3rd Party RealmDB to the SQLite which is provided and support by Apple across all Apple's operating systems.
+RealmDB was aquired by competitor MongoDB in Spring 2019.
+MongoDB is transitioning RealmDB to be a feature-limited community-supported project.
+MongoDB business focus is on it's [core database product which has tiered pricing](https://www.mongodb.com/pricing)._

 ### SimpleAnimation